 Explanation

-In this example, we have taken the show function that takes a fixed-size array of 5 integers, but the main function defines an array nums with 6 elements.
-In the show function, the loop tries to access 6 elements, which leads to undefined behavior because arr[5] is outside the declared size of the parameter array.
+In this instance, we are examining the show method which is designed to operate on a static array containing 5 integers.
+However, within the main function, an array named nums is declared with 6 elements.
+Within the show function, the loop attempts to reach 6 elements, resulting in unpredictable behavior as accessing arr[5] extends beyond the defined size of the array parameter.

 Passing as an Unsized Array